ayuthmang/scb-openapi-oh-my-merchant-service/README.md

 In the demonstration, we are using the [Heroku](https://www.heroku.com/) to deploy and do CI/CD.

-To use project in production, we have many concerns, for example some request body validation, validate token, and database to stores a transaction id, token.
+To use a project in production, we have many concerns, for example, some request body validation, validation token, and database to store a transaction id or token.
 You'll need to put some effort to make it ready to use in production.

 We recommended reading the [Futher reading](#Futher-reading) section.